zenml-io/zenml/docs/book/user-guide/advanced-guide/custom-stack-solutions/implement-a-custom-stack-component.md

 Let's recap what we just learned by reimplementing the `S3ArtifactStore` from the `aws` integration as a custom flavor.

-Let's start with the configuration class.
-Here we need to define the `SUPPORTED_SCHEMES` class variable introduced by the `BaseArtifactStore`.
-We also define several additional configuration values that users can use to configure how the artifact store will authenticate to AWS:
+We can start with the configuration class: here we need to define the `SUPPORTED_SCHEMES` class variable introduced by the `BaseArtifactStore`.
+We also define several additional configuration values that users can use to configure how the artifact store will authenticate with AWS:

 ```python
 from zenml.artifact_stores import BaseArtifactStoreConfig